Contents

 You can perform a global search that finds all records for a particular birth-date range, regardless of the year of birth.
 To do a global search, do not enter the year when searching on the birth date.

-You can look for incomplete records by selecting the Records With Missing Data checkbox.
+You can look for incomplete records by selecting the Records with Missing Data checkbox.

 Note: When searching on date of birth, do not enter the year unless your goal is to focus the search on people born in a certain year range—for example, everyone born between 1960 and 1965.
 If you want to see everyone born in the month of June, then omit the year in both date fields.